kerenzhou062/rbsSeeker/tests/README.md

-# run rbsSeeker on testing CLIP datasets
+# run rbsSeeker on testing CLIP-seq datasets
 Here, we describe how to run rbsSeeker on the testing datasets

 - [download](#Downloading)